Though floor trusses and floor joists both support the floor of a structure, there are some major differences that make them distinct.

 The dimensions and spacing of floor joists are highly sensitive to the distance between supports and the loading environment.

 The problem of bouncy floors is a common issue in the case of wooden floor joists.

 When wooden joists dry, they shrink and warp.

 Because of this, the floor can move against the driving nails and causes a squeaky floor system.

-In modern-day construction practices, engineered timbers like I-joists are used.
+In modern-day construction practice, engineered timbers like I-joists are used.
 These products have considerably lower shrinkage issues.

 Because of the easier installation and low cost of floor joists, you will find them in most residential buildings.